 - Software to control this devise and then create a ICC profile for the screen, which is then used by colour management aware software, such as the Adobe CC suite, to display images correctly, subject to the gamut of the screen in use!

 - A screen that has a wide colour gamut in order to display the RGB and CMYK colours needed in the graphic arts areas.

-While it is possible to calibrate and profile any screen, if the screen does not have a wide colour gamut many colours, both RGB and CMYK images will not display accurately due having a larger colour gamut than the computer screen.
+While it is possible to calibrate and profile any screen, if the screen does not have a wide colour gamut, many colours, both in RGB and CMYK in images will not display accurately due having a larger colour gamut than the computer screen.

 Sadly, standard ‘office’ type computer screens will not have the colour gamut needed.
 They are normally based an RGB colour gamut/profile called sRBG, the standard for the Internet and close to standard televisions.
 These sRGB screens only display around 90% of ISO coated v2 CMYK images colours correctly and 80% of the defacto professional photographic RGB standard profile, AdobeRGB1998.

 So a wide gamut screen, ideally close to the AdobeRGB1998 profile and colour space is needed for this purpose.

 A wide range of screens is available.
 All are now LCD flat screens, usually with LED backlighting and hi-end IPS panels.
 However the entry level for a screen, which will cover the AdobeRGB1998 colour gamut, has reduced over the last few years.
 A 24” screen will cost around £500.00, plus of course the profiling hardware and software at around £150.00.
 This software can be used on any number of screens within the workplace.

 Of course, as the functions of these screens increase, so does the price, this cover areas such as better uniformity, hardware calibration that gives better quality colour, on-board colorimeters for automatic calibration and profiling, hoods for the screens.
 With all these extra functions a 27” screen will cost around £1,500.00.